About the Tour

 The event is run with the cooperation of the Colorado State Patrol.

-Major sponsors include Mercedes-Benz USA, Hagerty Insurance, WeatherTech, RM Auctions and Passport Transport.
+Major sponsors include Mercedes-Benz USA, Hagerty Insurance, WeatherTech, RM Sotheby’s, Passport Transport and Premier Financial Services.